Trump supporters launch #TrumpCup as a protest against Starbucks

 - #TrumpCup calls on supporters to ask for their drink under Trump's name

-- The protest comes after a Miami man claims to have been refused service
+- Protest comes after a Miami man claims to have been refused service

 After a viral video showing a Trump supporter yelling at a barista gained traction on Wednesday, other supporters have banded together to protest what they view as political and anti-white discrimination.